Steve Biko On The Meaning Of Black Consciousness

-He expressed his thoughts on the state of the anti-apartheid struggle in a series of articles published under the pseudonym Frank Talk.
+Steve Biko’s anti-apartheid campaign became widely known as the Black Consciousness Movement and Steve Biko expressed his thoughts on the meaning of Black Consciousness in a series of articles published under the pseudonym Frank Talk.

-Murdered in Police Custody in 1977, his thoughts on Black Consciousness have been influential with Steve Biko and Frantz Fanon’s ideas having had the most impact on me personally.
+Murdered in Police Custody in 1977, his ideas on the meaning of Black Consciousness have been ery influential.

-In the following essay, We Blacks, Steve paints a portrait of the Black man’s condition in Apartheid South Africa noting the relationship between material and spiritual poverty that disempowers Black people in Apartheid South Africa.
+In the following essay, We Blacks, Steve Biko explains the meaning of Black Consciousness by painting a portrait of the Black man’s condition in Apartheid South Africa noting the relationship between material and spiritual poverty that disempowers Black people in Apartheid South Africa.

-He proposes Black Consciousness as an inward focused approach meant primarily to address the spiritual poverty of Black people in order that they may muster the courage to respond to their oppressive condition.
+He proposes the meaning of Black Consciousness as something that can be found in an inward focused approach meant primarily to address the spiritual poverty of Black people in order that they may muster the courage to respond to their oppressive condition.

 Born shortly before 1948, I have lived all my conscious life in the framework of institutionalised separate development.
 My friendships, my love, my education, my thinking and every other facet of my life have been carved and shaped within the context of separate development.